dany1061/3os.org/src/index.md

 ## Updates

+!!! info "14/11/18 __Version 1.0.0 Release__"

+    * Our team is proud to announce our version __1.0.0__ for 3os.org!!!
+    * This site has been in works for a while and now it’s time for its first 'stable' version.
+    * We make structure changes from time to time to suite the content in better way, so don’t be alarmed.
+    * We will continue to update and add more content as the time goes on.
+    * __Have a great day!__

 !!! info "05/11/18 New Content Added"

     * New [guide](/windows/windowsGuides/#send_emails_from_the_windows_task_scheduler "send emails from the windows task scheduler) how to send mails from Windows Task Scheduler